-The Corporation has entered into interest rate swap agreements to fix the interest rates on two of the demand instalment loans at 6.03% and 5.38% with maturity dates of August 2018 and October 2020.
+The Corporation has entered into interest rate swap agreements to fix the interest rates on one of the demand instalment loans at 5.38% with a maturity date of October 2020.

-The Corporation has an Ontario Infrastructure Projects Corporation ("OIPC") Fixed Term Debenture of \$1,500,000 2011 due February 16, 2026.
-The debenture bears interest at a rate of 4.27%.
-The loan is payable in the amount of \$8,333 monthly principal plus interest.
+The Corporation has an Ontario Infrastructure Projects Corporation ("OIPC") fixed term debenture due February 16, 2026.
+The debenture bears interest at a rate of 4.27% per annum.
+The loan is payable in monthly principal payments amount of \$8,333 plus interest.
 The loan is secured by a general security agreement over the assets of the Corporation.

 The Corporation has available a \$3,000,000 revolving demand facility, which when drawn bears interest at prime plus 0.15%.
-As of December 31, 2017 the amount drawn is \$nil (2016 - \$nil).
+As of December 31, 2018 the amount drawn is \$nil (2017 - \$nil).

-13. Post-employment benefits
+14. Post-employment benefits